 Boston College – Master’s in Applied Developmental & Educational Psychology

 I first encountered the world of undergraduate admission as a student volunteer in the Boston College Office of Undergraduate Admission.
 While I was pursuing my graduate degree, I received a graduate assistantship in BC’s admission office, where I worked part-time as an admission counselor.
 This is when I truly fell in love with undergraduate admission, and, as the saying goes, the rest is history!
-After receiving my master’s degree, I accepted a position in admissions at Babson College where I reviewed applications from domestic and international students.
-At Babson I oversaw the scholarship process, transfer admission, and served as a co-coordinator of multicultural recruitment.
-I also worked closely with many of Babson’s first-generation college students and served as the advisor to the Babson Admission Mentors program.
-Most recently, I worked as a professional reader and Interviewer for the Morehead-Cain Foundation at UNC Chapel Hill and the Robertson Scholars Leadership Program (a partnership between Duke and UNC).
+After receiving my master’s degree, I accepted a position at Babson College where I reviewed applications from students in the northeastern and southern regions of the US and international students.
+Additionally, I oversaw the Weissman Scholarship and Enrico Scholarship application processes, served as a co-coordinator of transfer admission, and assisted with multicultural recruitment.
+I also mentored many of Babson’s first-generation college students and served as the advisor to the Babson Admission Mentors program.
+Most recently, I worked as a professional reader and interviewer for the scholarships affiliated with the Morehead-Cain Foundation at UNC Chapel Hill and the Robertson Scholars Leadership Program (a partnership between Duke and UNC).

 Get to know me:

 |Small liberal arts colleges